 There has been no indication from service providers that this request will have a substantial adverse effect on public facilities and services.
-The school district has indicated that this development would generate 13 additional elementary school students, 7 middle school students, and 10 high school students.
-Rogers Elementary School, Sawyer Middle School and Durango High Schools are all currently under capacity and can accommodate the additional students.
+The school district has indicated that this development would generate 12 additional elementary school students, 7 middle school students, and 10 high school students.
+Faiss Middle School and Durango High School are currently under capacity and can accommodate the additional students.
+Tanaka Elementary School is over capacity for the 2021-2022 school year.